Universe in a black hole in Einstein$-$Cartan gravity

 The density parameter has a minimum $\Omega_\textrm{min}=1+4c\tau/a_i$ at $T=\sqrt{1/2}T_\textrm{max}$ (at $a=\sqrt{2}a_\textrm{min})$.
 A closed universe contains $N\approx(\dot{a}/c)^3=(\Omega-1)^{-3}$ causally disconnected regions.
 Their maximum number is thus $N_\textrm{max}\approx(a_i/l_\textrm{P})^3$, where $l_\textrm{P}$ is the Planck length.
-As the universe expands from $a_\textrm{min}$ to $\sqrt{2}a_\textrm{min}$, $\Omega$ rapidly decreases from infinity to $\Omega_\textrm{min}$ which appears to be tuned to 1 to a high precision since $c\tau\ll a_i$ \cite{torsion1}.
+As the universe expands from $a_\textrm{min}$ to $\sqrt{2}a_\textrm{min}$, $\Omega$ rapidly decreases from infinity to $\Omega_\textrm{min}$, which appears to be tuned to 1 to a high precision since $c\tau\ll a_i$ \cite{torsion1}.
 As the universe expands from $\sqrt{2}a_\textrm{min}$ to $a_i$, $\Omega$ increases to infinity.

 If we assume that only the known standard-model particles exist, then $g_\textrm{b}=28$ and $g_\textrm{f}=90$ \cite{Ric}.
-For these values, we find:
+For these values, we find

 An extremely small magnitude of $\Omega_\textrm{min}-1$ solves the flatness problem.
 An extremely large $N$ solves the horizon problem.
 A typical stellar black hole has the Schwarzschild radius $a_i=10^4$ m.
-For this value, we find:
+For this value, we find

-The volume of a closed universe is given by $V=2\pi^2 a^3$ \cite{LL}.
-The conservation law (\ref{law}) can thus be written in the form of the first law of thermodynamics:
+The volume of a closed universe is given by $V=2\pi^2 a^3$ \cite{LL2}.
+The conservation law given by equation (\ref{law}) can thus be written in the form of the first law of thermodynamics \cite{Gar}:

 where $E=\epsilon V$ is the thermal energy of the universe and $S$ its entropy.
-The relation (\ref{con}) shows that the entropy of a cyclic universe in a black hole without particle production is constant.
+This law also leads to a lower limit for the scale factor of the universe \cite{Gar}.
+Relations (\ref{con}) and (\ref{ent}) show that the entropy of a cyclic universe in a black hole without particle production is constant.\\